How PKI enhances network security

 Posted by Mike Hathaway on Apr 19, 2023 11:55:52 AM

-Faced with the persistent threat of data breaches, most global organisations seek the highest level of security when it comes to network connectivity.
+Faced with the persistent threat of data breaches, most global organisations aim to implement the highest security measures regarding network connectivity.

 PKI Network

-Ensuring that any connection to a network resource, such as a corporate VPN or wireless networking infrastructure, is made by an authorised individual on an authorised device has become imperative.
+Ensuring that only authorised individuals connect to a network resource, such as a corporate VPN or wireless networking infrastructure, on an authorised device has become imperative.

-The corporate workforce of today, globally distributed and mobile, complicates this challenge further.
-The use of multiple corporate offices, hotdesk office arrangements, airport departure lounges and shared working spaces all come with their specific threat landscapes.
+The globally distributed and mobile corporate workforce of today complicates this challenge further.
+Multiple corporate offices, hot desk office arrangements, airport departure lounges and shared working spaces come with their specific threat landscapes.

 This network diversity introduces huge challenges for network security teams.